Springtail: Systematics and evolution

 Traditionally, springtails were divided into the orders Arthropleona, Symphypleona, and occasionally also Neelipleona.
 The Arthropleona were divided into two superfamilies, the Entomobryoidea and the Poduroidea.
-However, recent phylogenetic studies show Arthropleona is paraphyletic.
+However, molecular-based phylogenetic studies show Arthropleona is paraphyletic.
 Thus, the Arthropleona are abolished in modern classifications, and their superfamilies are raised in rank accordingly, being now orders Entomobryomorpha and the Poduromorpha.
 Technically, the Arthropleona are thus a partial junior synonym of the Collembola.

 The term Neopleona is essentially synonymous with Symphypleona + Neelipleona.
 The Neelipleona was originally seen as a particularly advanced lineage of Symphypleona, based on the shared global body shape, but the global body of the Neelipleona is realized in a completely different way than in Symphypleona.
 Subsequently, the Neelipleona were considered as being derived from the Entomobryomorpha.
 Analysis of 18S and 28S rRNA sequence data, though, suggests that they form the most ancient lineage of springtails, which would explain their peculiar apomorphies.
 This phylogenetic relationship was also confirmed using a phylogeny based on mtDNA and whole-genome data.

 The latest whole-genome phylogeny supporting four orders of Collembola: